Safe Active Street Program - Elizabeth Street and Jenkins Avenue

 A cycle path along Jenkins is a good idea but from what I observe as regular pedestrian, there are many more cyclists on Princess road than on Jenkins.
 The Princess road cycle path needs to be widened as many cyclists seem to use the footpath (which can be quite dangerous to the unsuspecting pedestrian) rather than take their chance on the narrow Princess road cycle path.
 School children in particular tend to use the footpath.

-psa49 about 6 years ago
+psa49 almost 7 years ago

 Great idea.
 Is there any chance that Edward street can also be included.
 I live on the corner of Tyrell and Edward and cars always speed along there taking short cuts to avoid the Highway and I expect if Elizabeth Street is 'slowed down' the traffic will move more to Edward, which with Tresillian, parking and the high number of families who walk along the street is a potential probliem.
 I have considered suggesting speed bumps to the council but this safe active street seems a much better proposal.
 Karen

-Karen Darbyshire about 6 years ago
+Karen Darbyshire almost 7 years ago